-A. They are on previously developed and non-agricultural land;
+- A. They are on previously developed and non-agricultural land; - B. Their location is selected sensitively and well-planned so that the proposals do not impact on any heritage asset (including views important to the setting of those heritage assets), in particular Foxton Locks, Foxton Village Conservation Area, and the Grand Union Canal; - C. The proposal's visual impact has been fully assessed and addressed in accordance with Planning Practice Guidance on landscape assessment; and - D. The installations are removed when no longer in use and the land is restored to its previous use.

-B. Their location is selected sensitively and well-planned so that the proposals do not impact on any heritage asset (including views important to the setting of those heritage assets), in particular Foxton Locks, Foxton Village Conservation Area, and the Grand Union Canal; C. The proposal's visual impact has been fully assessed and addressed in accordance with Planning Practice Guidance on landscape assessment (Planning Practice Guidance ref: 5-013-20150327); and D. The installations are removed when no longer in use and the land is restored to its previous use.
 Because of their greater visual impact, wind turbine farms will not generally be supported.